New Wheelchair Joy

 I miss not having to manage my health like a full time job on top of my actual work.
 I miss having the luxury of so many hours in a day.
 I miss picking up casual work in workplaces that would never employ me now.
 I miss going places by myself without having to be hypervigilant about well-meaning – or not so well-meaning – strangers grabbing my handles and being unable to stop them.

-None of what I miss is about my wheelchair or my disabilities.
+I don’t miss the way I used to move through the world.
 What I miss is living in a world that was built for me.

 More than anything I’m grateful to be back in the world at all, and not stuck at home in bed.